Sparse hypergraphs: new bounds and constructions: Using rainbow-cycle-free hypergraphs to construct sparse hypergraphs

-\begin{remark} Denote $W=A_1\cup\cdots\cup A_6$ and $\ma{H}_W=\{A_1,\ldots,A_6\}$.
-By Lemma \ref{maxdeg} one can infer that the maximal degree of a vertex $x\in W$ is at most two.
-Assume $W$ contains $\lambda$ degree two vertices and $\mu$ degree one vertices.
-Then we have $\lambda+\mu\le 6r-9$.
-Moreover, it naturally holds that One can infer that $\lambda\ge9$.
-We are going to show that we actually have $|W|=6r-9$ and $W$ contains exactly nine degree two vertices and $6r-18$ degree one vertices.
-Moreover, the nine degree two vertices of $\ma{H}$ have only one possible configuration (generally speaking, we do not care about the degree one vertices since they are not involved in the intersections), which is equivalent to the hypergraph described by Table \ref{tab63not96}. \end{remark}
+which implies that $\lambda\ge9$.
+Theorem \ref{clafy6r-9} in fact shows that $|\cup_{i=1}^6 A_i|=6r-9$ and the subhypergraph $\{A_1,\ldots,A_6\}$ contains precisely nine vertices of degree two and $6r-18$ vertices of degree one.
+In particular, the nine degree two vertices have only one possible configuration (note that we do not care about the degree one vertices since they will not appear in any intersections), which is described in the conclusion of the theorem above. \end{remark}

-\begin{proof} To establish this theorem, the basic strategy is to prove by contradiction.
-We will achieve our goal after proving several carefully designed claims.